Write a little about yourself. Just a paragraph will do.

 Don’t overthink this one; tell us what you’re doing day-to-day.

-Recently moved into my first house, livin' on my own, and lovin'
+Enjoying living in my first house, livin' on my own, and

-4th-9th grades in Sammamish.
-It's never a dull moment, and there's
+independent high school.
+It's never a dull moment, and I maintain a

-a nice work-life balance.
-Slowly working up momentum that would
+nice work-life balance.
+Slowly working up momentum that would allow

 It took some doing to find just the right place to live in the